unibe-geodata-modelling/2021-glacier-evolution-model/README.md

 Beside some irrelevant files you will get as an output in your workspace folder these two important files:

-  - gltsf_(year according to the insertet number of years).tif -> this is the updated glacier surface for the chosen year
+  - gltsf_(year according to the insertet number of years).tif -> this is the updated glacier surface for the chosen year.
   - substract_gltsf_2016-(year according to the insertet number of years).tif -> this is the difference of glacier surface elevation between 2016 and your chosen year.